RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	domain	signing	is	provided	as	a	similar	term	to zone	signing	but	is	not	an	applicable	term	here,	nor	is	it	pertinent	to DNSSEC.

-### Question # 13 - 	A	host-based	IDS	can	suffer	from	security	vulnerabilities	if	the	host	itselfis	compromised.
+### [important knowledge] Question # 13 - 	[A	host-based]	IDS	can	suffer	from	security	vulnerabilities	if	the	host	itself is	compromised.
 Which	of	the	following	concepts	can	be	best	used	to mitigate	risk	with	an	HIDS?
 A.	Administrative	privileges
 B.	Read-only	storage
 C.	Baselines
 D.	Encryption
 Answer: B.

-A	common	strategy	for	mitigating	the	corruption	of	a	host-based IDS	due	to	the	host	itself	being	compromised	is	to	store	the	signatures and	configurations	for	the	HIDS	in	read-only	storage.
-In	this	case,	if the	host	is	compromised,	the	configurations	and	signatures	are	still protected	and	cannot	be	modified	by	the	attacker.
+**A	common	strategy	for	mitigating	the	corruption	of	a	host-based IDS	due	to	the	host	itself	being	compromised	is	to	store	the	signatures and	configurations	for	the	HIDS	in	read-only	storage**.
+**In	this	case,	if the	host	is	compromised,	the	configurations	and	signatures	are	still protected	and	cannot	be	modified	by	the	attacker**.

 A	is	incorrect	because	although	administrative	privileges	are	important to	the	protection	of	any	system,	if	a	malicious	actor	is	able	to compromise	a	host	and	obtain	access,	it	is	very	likely	he	will	be	able to	elevate	privileges	and	overcome	administrative	controls.